-These improvements in energy efficiency spurred by the Voluntary Agreement have had an increasingly significant role in reducing national energy consumption, and do not appear to be slowing down.
-Set-top box energy consumption decreased by a larger percentage in the past year (from 15.2 TWh to 13.7 TWh, or 10%) than in the first three years of the Voluntary Agreement (from 32 TWh to 29.2 TWh, or 8%).
-The overall 18.3 TWh reduction in usage in 2021 compared to 2012 represents consumer savings of more than \$2.5 billion12 and avoidance of 13 million metric tons of CO2 in 2021 alone.13 As shown in Figure 3 below, during the nine years of the Voluntary Agreement, cumulative energy consumption has declined by an estimated 90.2 TWh, saving consumers approximately \$11.8 billion and avoiding nearly 64 million metric tons of CO2 emissions.
+The Voluntary Agreement has played an increasingly significant role in improving energy efficiency and reducing national energy consumption.
+The overall 20.1 TWh reduction in annual usage in 2022 compared to 2012 represents consumer savings of more than \$3 billion and avoidance of over 14 million metric tons of CO2 in 2022 alone.
+As shown in Figure 3 below, during the ten years of the Voluntary Agreement, cumulative energy consumption has declined by an estimated 110.3 TWh, saving consumers approximately \$14.8 billion and avoiding 78 million metric tons of CO2 emissions.
+That CO2 savings is the equivalent of removing approximately 17.5 million cars from the road for a year.